marinamagaldi/marinamagaldi/README.md

 ###

 <p align="left">My name is Marina, and I'm a technology enthusiast.
-I work as an Information Security Analyst, and my main goal is to develop my skills in DevOps, Cloud Computing, and Artificial Intelligence.👩‍💻</p>
+I work as an Information Security Analyst, and my main goal is to develop my skills in DevOps, Cloud Computing and Artificial Intelligence.👩‍💻</p>

 ###